-Healthcare is going through a digital revolution in a time when smartphones have become extensions of who we are.
-The global digital health market is expected to reach $549 billion by 2028, and there are currently over 350,000 healthcare mobile apps available in app stores.
-These portable solutions, which range from virtual consultations to medication reminders, have the potential to completely transform the way we take care of our health.
+Healthcare is undergoing a digital transformation at a time when smartphones have become central to our daily lives.
+The global digital health market is expected to reach $549 billion by 2028, and more than 350,000 healthcare mobile apps are currently available in app stores.
+These apps, ranging from virtual consultations to medication reminders, have the potential to fundamentally change how we manage our health.

-This blog examines the top ten challenges in healthcare mobile apps currently facing, looking at the reasons behind them as well as the knowledge that developers, healthcare professionals, and patients need to advance.
+This blog examines the top ten challenges in healthcare mobile apps, exploring the causes and providing insights that developers, healthcare professionals, and organizations need to overcome these hurdles.

 Encrypt all PHI at rest and in transit.